Kyosfonica/franz-easyredmine/README.md

 Alternatively: Go to your Franz settings page, scroll down to the bottom and you will see an option to "Open the Franz plugin directory"
 Copy the oratio folder into the plugins directory Restart Franz

-#Participate

-In case you like to improve existing services or even create your own custom integrations then feel free to just create a pull request.